The following Practice Compliance practice note provides comprehensive and up to date legal information covering:

 This Practice Note provides guidance on client due diligence (CDD) which is a central pillar of the anti-money laundering (AML) and counter-terrorist financing (CTF) regime.
-CDD requirements underpin the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR 2017), SI 2017/692, as amended by the Money Laundering and Terrorist Financing (Amendment) Regulations 2019, SI 2019/1511 from 10 January 2020.
+CDD requirements underpin the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR 2017), SI 2017/692, as amended by the Money Laundering and Terrorist Financing (Amendment) Regulations 2019, SI 2019/1511, and from 6 October 2020, the Money Laundering and Terrorist Financing (Amendment) (EU Exit) Regulations 2020, SI 2020/911.

 Where the MLR 2017 apply, conducting CDD is an absolute requirement.
 It is not in itself subject to the risk-based approach.
 Certain components of CDD however, allow for flexibility and positively require risk assessment.